Ali-consciousroad/dexReact/README.md

 Start the frontend: $ npm start

-A metamask account with coins in your wallet are needed to make the dex and swap functionality work
+A metamask account with coins in your wallet are needed to make the dex and swap functionality work.

 Full tutorial available here:
 https://www.youtube.com/watch?v=t8U7GRrlYW8&pp=ygUTYnVpbGQgYSBkZXggbW9yYWxpcw%3D%3D